StellarSand/privacy-settings/Privacy Settings/Android-11.md

 # Android 11 Privacy Settings

+> [!WARNING]
-### :warning: Support for Android 11 has officially ended on Feb 05, 2024.<br>To ensure your device's security, please upgrade to the latest Android version.
+> Support for Android 11 has officially ended on Feb 05, 2024.
+<br>To ensure your device's security, please upgrade to the latest Android version.

 Go to Settings